Minnesota Teen Crash Facts for 2018 (15-19 years)

-“Teen involved” means that a teen driver was involved in the crash.
-It does not mean that they caused it.
-No teen pedestrian or bicycle crashes are counted in the teen statistics
+“Teen involved” means that a teen driver was involved in the crash involving any motor vehicle.
+It does not mean that they caused the crash.

 Minnesota teen drivers continue to be overrepresented in traffic crashes due to driver inexperience, distractions, speeding/risk-taking, and seat belt non-use.
 The greatest crash risk occurs during the first months of independent driving.
 The good news is that progress has been made.
 Laws such as no cell phone use, no texting, primary seat belt, and nighttime and passenger limitations have helped reduce teen traffic deaths and injuries.

 In 2005, 21.9% of all traffic crashes were “teen involved”.
 In 2018 it is 16%

 Teen fatalities (13-19) in relationship to all fatalities have also decreased from 15.5% in 2004 to 8% in 2018.
 Injuries have been reduced from 17.6% in 2004 to 12% in 2018